 Lots of things — I try to vary the media between books.
 I’ve used graphite and coloured pencils, acrylic paints, watercolours, gouache, chalk pastels, leaf printing, charcoal, brush and ink, wax crayons, Biros, potato printing and Photoshop.
 I’ve painted and drawn with drinking straws, twigs, my fingers, chopsticks, lumps of polystyrene, felt-tipped pens, toothbrushes, strips of cardboard, feathers, corks, sponges, toilet rolls, rollers and palette knives.
 I hope to try more and more.
 I find similarities between the building up of layers in Photoshop and the separate inked plates or screens of some of my favourite printmaking techniques... but Photoshop is nowhere near as messy.

+Well, there’s one book that wouldn’t have happened if my girls hadn’t danced and I hadn’t spent many, many hours in audiences and dressing room at eisteddfods.
+However the book is more about my thoughts as I came away from dance competitions than about my daughters specifically.
 It’s called Scarlett, Starlet, and it’s a picture book about a little girl who starts to dance from the moment she hops out of bed in the morning.
 Scarlett leaps and twirls across the pages and her parents think she’s the bees knees, but she can’t help wondering what it would be like to perform on a real stage, for a real audience... not just Mummy and Daddy.
 I wrote Scarlett, Starlet for the child that dances all the time without knowing they’re doing so.
 The book is about doing something for the love of it, and I suppose it’s also my counter to all the films and books about reaching for the stars and getting them.
 Scarlett dreams of the stage but finds her true rhythm at home, dancing for her mum and dad, to the sound of her little dog’s paws tap-tap-tapping on the tiles.

 Which do you prefer — illustrating someone else's text or your own story?